SolLanosa/web-crawler/README.md

 To run the project you need both backend and frontend running.
 To run the frontend execute the following commands:

+1. Go to the front folder `cd front`
-1. Set your env variables `cp sample.env .env`
+2. Set your env variables `cp sample.env .env`
+3. Install dependencies `npm install`
+4. Run `npm run dev`

+To run the backend execute the following commands:

+1. Go to the back folder `cd back`
 2. Install dependencies `npm install`
 3. Run `npm run dev`

-To run the backend execute the following commands:

-1. Install dependencies `npm install`
-2. Run `npm run dev`

 You can also run the test suite.
-To run tests execute the following command: `npm run test`
+To run tests execute the following command: `cd back && npm run test`

 ## Why Next?